 “Lisa takes an old, familiar story – and along the way, reshapes and updates it with captivating skill, wit and verve.”

 Stories from the Bedrock of the British Isles

 “There were giants on the earth in those days….”

-Join us for an evening of myth and story, of fun, wonder, music, laughter and a smidgen of comedy violence, and maybe you’ll find out…… Suitable for 14+
+Join us for an evening of myth and story, of wonder and a smidgen of comedy violence, and maybe you’ll find out…… Suitable for 14+